Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

+To prove Theorem \ref{maintheorem} we follow the Pila-Zannier strategy which has been largely employed in several works on unlikely intersections in different contexts.
+To deal with algebraic subgroups rather than torsion subgroups, we use ideas appeared in \cite{CMPZ} in the case of tori and in \cite{HabPila14} in the case of abelian varieties.
+From a general point of view, the strength of this method lies in the fact that it allows to replace deep Dobrowolski-type or Bogomolov-type height lower bounds, needed in previous approaches to similar problems, which are known only in special cases, with weaker results that hold in more general settings.

-Namely, we consider the abelian logarithms of the $P_i$ and their real coordinates in a basis for the period lattice of our abelian scheme.
-Then, the image of $\cC$ is subanalytic surface $Z$ and points of $\cC$ for which the $P_i$ become dependent correspond to points on this surface lying on linear subvarieties with coefficients related to the coefficients of the relations between the $P_i$.
-A refinement of the Pila-Wilkie Theorem due to Habegger and Pila gives an upper bound for the number of points of $Z$ lying on subspaces of the special form mentioned above and rational coefficients of height at most $T$ of order $T^\epsilon$, for arbitrary $\epsilon>0$, provided our abelian logarithms are algebraically independent over the field generated by the period basis.
-This is ensured by a result of Bertrand.
+To apply this strategy, we consider the abelian logarithms of the $P_i$ and their real coordinates in a basis for the period lattice of our abelian scheme.
+These give a subanalytic surface $Z$; moreover, points of $\cC$ for which the $P_i$ become dependent correspond to points on this surface lying on linear subvarieties with coefficients related to the coefficients of the relations between the $P_i$.
+A refinement of the Pila-Wilkie Theorem \cite{PilaWilkie}, due to Habegger and Pila \cite{HabPila14}, gives, for arbitrary $\epsilon>0$, an upper bound of order $T^{\epsilon}$ for the number of points of $Z$ lying on subspaces of the special form mentioned above and rational coefficients of height at most $T$, provided our abelian logarithms are algebraically independent over the field generated by the period basis.
+This is ensured by a result of Bertrand \cite{Bert11}.

-Now, to conclude the proof, we use works of David, Masser-W\"ustholz, Pazuki and Silverman (who gives a bound on the height of the points on $\cC$ we are considering) to show that the number of points on $Z$ considered above is of order at least $T^\delta$ for some $\delta>0$.
-Comparing the two estimates leads to an upper bound for $T$ and thus for the coefficients of the relation between the $P_i$, concluding the proof.\\
+Now, to conclude the proof, we combine results of David \cite{David93}, Masser \cite{Masser88}, Masser-W\"ustholz \cite{MassWu}, Masser-Zannier \cite{MZpreprint}, Pazuki \cite{Pazu} and Silverman \cite{Sil83} (who gives a bound on the height of the points on $\cC$ we are considering) to show that the number of points on $Z$ considered above is of order at least $T^\delta$ for some $\delta>0$.
+Comparing the two estimates leads to an upper bound for $T$ and thus for the coefficients of the relation between the $P_i$, concluding the proof. \\

+The second part of the paper is devoted to applications of Theorem \ref{thmscheme}.
+In Section \ref{aux} we deduce from Theorem \ref{thmscheme} an apparently stronger result (Theorem \ref{thmm}) which we state here.
+As before we consider an abelian scheme $\cA$ over a smooth irreducible curve $S$, of relative dimension $g$ and an irreducible curve $\cC\subseteq \cA$, not contained in a fixed fiber.
+Everything is defined over a fixed number field $k$.

+\begin{theorem} Let $m$ be an integer, $1\leq m \leq g$.
+If the intersection of $\cC$ with the union of all flat subgroup schemes of $\cA$ of codimension at least $m$ is infinite, then there exists a finite cover $S'\rightarrow S$ such that $\cC\times_S S'$ is contained in a flat subgroup scheme of $\cA\times_S S'$ of codimension at least $m-1$. \end{theorem}

+Note that, for $m=1$ the statement is trivial, for $m=2$ this is just a reformulation of Theorem \ref{thmscheme} and if $m=g$ this is Theorem 1.7 of \cite{MZpreprint}.